-As the holiday season approaches, cooking as a family is a great way to make lasting memories.
+As the holiday season approaches, cooking as a family is a great way to create tradition and make lasting memories.
 Children can safely help out in the kitchen too, but parents must pick the right tasks for each child’s age and skill level.

-"Parents and caregivers should check for preventable hazards before their children enter the kitchen, and they should supervise their children at all times while they're in the kitchen," says Dwayne Smith, Safe Kids Colorado coordinator.
+"Parents and caregivers should make sure the kitchen is safe before cooking begins, and your little sous chefs should always be supervised in the kitchen," says Britney Lombard of Safe Kids Colorado.
 "Simply being in the same room as a child is not necessarily supervising.
 An actively supervised child is in sight and in reach at all times."

 Children who can follow directions may be ready to help out in the kitchen with tasks that do not involve knives, appliances or heat.
 "You know your own children.
 Don't give them knives or let them handle anything hot until they have shown the maturity and coordination to do it safely," says Smith.
 "Some children mature faster than others, so it's up to parents to use good judgment about each child's capabilities."

 Kitchen safety for kids

 Here are some general guidelines for kitchen activities that children of certain ages may be ready to handle: